neondatabase/postgresql_anonymizer/docs/masking_functions.md

 **NOTE** : You may want to produce unique values using a pseudonymization function.
 For instance, if you want to mask an `email` column that is declared as `UNIQUE`.
-In this case, you will need to intialize the extension with a fake dataset that is **way bigger** than the numbers of rows of the table.
+In this case, you will need to initialize the extension with a fake dataset that is **way bigger** than the numbers of rows of the table.
 Otherwise you may see some "collisions" happening, i.e. two different original values producing the same pseudo value.